 Brigitte Woosley / AP

-Judge Tara Osborn, Maj.
-Nidal Hasan and a standby defense attorney, Lt.
+Judge Col. Tara Osborn, Maj.
+Nidal Malik Hasan and stand-by defense attorney, Lt.
 Col. Kris Poppe, left, in a courtroom sketch from Wednesday.

 A military jury recessed for the day Thursday after its first partial day of deliberations in the court-martial of Army Maj.
 Nidal Hasan in the shooting spree that killed 13 people at Fort Hood, Texas, in 2009.